PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Why Chocolate Bayou is a Hidden Fishing Paradise?

-Located just 30 minutes south of Houston between Alvin and the Gulf Coast, Chocolate Bayou offers something most Texas waterways can't: variety.
-This 30-mile bayou transforms from a freshwater stream near Alvin into a productive saltwater estuary as it winds toward Chocolate Bay and eventually West Galveston Bay.
+Located just 30 minutes south of Houston between Alvin and Liverpool in Brazoria County, Chocolate Bayou offers something rare in Texas: a true brackish water ecosystem where freshwater meets salt.
+This unique bayou system transforms from a freshwater stream near Highway 35 into a productive saltwater estuary as it winds toward Chocolate Bay and eventually the Gulf of Mexico.

 • Dual personality: Fish for bass and crappie upriver, then paddle down for reds and trout